-The EUMETSAT Ocean and Sea Ice Satellite Application Facility (OSI SAF) produces a range of airsea interface products, namely: wind, sea ice characteristics, Sea Surface Temperatures (SST) and radiative fluxes, Surface Solar Irradiance (SSI) and Downward Long wave Irradiance (DLI).
+The EUMETSAT Ocean and Sea Ice Satellite Application Facility (OSI SAF) produces a range of air-sea interface products, namely: wind, sea ice characteristics, Sea Surface Temperatures (SST) and radiative fluxes, Surface Solar Irradiance (SSI) and Downward Long wave Irradiance (DLI).
+The Product Requirements Document [1] provides an overview of the committed products and their characteristics in the current OSI SAF project phase, the Service Specification Document [2] provides specifications and detailed information on the services committed towards the users by the OSI SAF in a given stage of the project.

 KNMI is involved in the OSI SAF and the EUMETSAT Advanced Retransmission Service (EARS) ASCAT service as the centre where the Level 1b to Level 2 wind processing is carried out.
 This document is the Product User Manual to the ASCAT wind products.
-Quality monitoring information on this product and more general information on the whole OSI SAF project, is available on the OSI SAF web site: http://www.osi-saf.org/.
+Quality monitoring information on this product and more general information on the whole OSI SAF project, is available on the OSI SAF web site: http://osi-saf.eumetsat.int/.
 The user is strongly encouraged to register on this web site in order to receive the service messages and the latest information about the OSI SAF products.